swooby/alfred.2025/README.md

 ## TODO

-NOTE: Regularly check Keep notes and move to here.
+NOTE: Regularly check Keep notes and vet into here.

 ### Notification & Audio Controls
 1. Detect and honor system Do Not Disturb schedules before speaking or playing announcements.